Nextiva / Blog / VoIP

 Customer interactions across channels are logged into centralized systems for agents to reference.

-Technologies like cloud computing enable omnichannel call centers to integrate multiple channels into a single system.
+Cloud computing enables omnichannel call centers to integrate multiple channels into a single system.

-For example, chat histories with a customer are visible to the agent that same customer later speaks to over the phone.
+For example, chat histories with customers are visible to the agent that the customer later speaks to over the phone.

 Managing remote and hybrid teams